-C. Life Care Planning
+D. Life Care Planning

 The final step in developing a Future Care Plan is often the most overlooked.
 In theory, people appreciate the need to address the legal and financial issues discussed above.

-But once the parents and caregivers have died and assets have been protected, probably in a well-drafted supplemental needs trust ("SNT") for the benefit of the individual with the disability, many questions still remain.
+But once the parents and caregivers have died and assets have been protected in a well-drafted supplemental needs trust ("SNT") for the benefit of the individual with the disability, many questions still remain.
 How should the funds in the SNT be used to enhance the life of the trust beneficiary - the person with the disability?
-To whom should I, as Trustee, look to for advice and counseling?
-How do I make critical decisions when the person with the disability cannot speak on his or her own behalf when I am old?
-Should I be making decisions based on her or his wishes?
-If I do not know her or his wishes and cannot ascertain them, can I act based on what I think is in her or his best interest?
+To whom should the trustee, look to for advice and counseling?
+How does the trustee make critical decisions when the person with the disability cannot speak on his or her own behalf?

+Should the trustee be making decisions based on her or his wishes or the choices of the PIN?
+If the trustee does not know the PIN's wishes and cannot ascertain them, does the trustee act based on what he or she thinks is in the PIN's best interest?
 How is that determined?

 "Life Care" planning is the process of providing answers to these and similar questions for the family members, friends and advocates who will provide assistance and oversight after the primary caregivers are no longer available.
-It begins with ensuring that as much personal, financial and other pertinent information concerning the PIN is obtained and recorded during the planning process so it is available for guidance in the future.
+It begins with ensuring that as much personal, financial and other pertinent information concerning the PIN is obtained and recorded during the planning process, so it is available for guidance in the future.
 Many advocates use workbooks designed specifically for this purpose.
-The workbooks will usually request background medical information, financial information, family history, community contacts, and recreational preferences of the person with the disability.
+The workbooks will usually include medical information, history, financial information, family history, community contacts, and recreational preferences of the person with the disability.
 The workbooks also often request that the caregivers provide similar information about their own finances and family supports.
-This information can prove to be especially crucial for those who must step in and assist when the caregiver is seriously injured or dies unexpectedly.
+This information can prove to be especially crucial for those who must step in and assist when the caregiver becomes incapacitated or dies, perhaps unexpectedly.

-It is impossible to overemphasize the importance of this part of the Future Care Planning process.
+It is impossible to overemphasize the importance of this part of the Future Care Plan development process.
 Consider this: if you were to suffer a stroke unexpectedly who would be able to step in and handle your personal and financial affairs?
 Would this person know where all of your pertinent financial information is stored?
 Have you provided him or her with the legal authority to access your funds and act on your behalf?
 Your computer passwords?
 Who breaks the news to the person with the disability?
 Who will step in to perform the caregiving role you have been doing all these years?
 Who stays in contact with the service coordinator or social worker?
 Who double checks to be sure that medication is being taken as prescribed?
 Who will make those calls when no one has heard from you or the PIN in days, and who will they call?

-And if you have someone in mind, have you provided this person with the information and legal authority he or she needs to carry out your wishes?
+If you have someone in mind, have you provided this person with the information and legal authority he or she needs to carry out your wishes?
 Does this person know what you know about your son or daughter's needs, preferences and dislikes?
+Have you established the necessary trust for your child and named this person as trustee?

 To those people who will step in and assist your family member or friend with a disability when you are no longer able to do so, a well-written Life Care Plan tailored to her or his needs will be worth its weight in gold.
 And as uncomfortable as it is for many parents and other caregivers to face the topic, completing this piece of the process often provides great satisfaction and relief.
-Even if advance planning has not been done, competent counsel will be able to preserve some of the family's funds for the person with the disability.
-But such "crisis intervention planning" is always more expensive, time consuming, may not be as effective and may need to have undesirable court intervention and supervision (possibly as a matter of public record), but it can be done.